 The Slough infrastructure is equally well-equipped to deal with such a large volume of businesses.
 Excellent fibre-optic connections, a huge pool of skilled workers and reliable power supplies are key benefits for tech-focused companies. £1.5bn worth of investment into new public spaces, retail, leisure and creative areas has also helped build the ideal location for people to live and work.

 It’s this level of investment that has developed an environment that fosters startups, resulting in Slough having one of the highest number of startups per 10,000 population in the country.

 Excellent access to Heathrow Airport and London combined with close proximity to several main motorways has elevated Slough’s status as a commuter location, a position that will only improve with the completion of Crossrail.

 The Elizabeth Line will urbanise the town, attracting large firms that are looking to save on rent and providing opportunities for London-based workers that are seeking affordability.

 As people look to leave London, Slough could quickly become the young professionals town of choice.
 Affordability in the London property market is stretched thin and more workers are looking at cheaper alternatives.
-The access to the capital that Slough offers, on top of the rapidly improving amenities and business opportunities mean we could soon see the commuter town become a hub for young, talented professionals.
+The access to the capital that the region offers, on top of the rapidly improving amenities and Slough’s thriving business sector mean we could soon see the commuter town become a hub for young, talented professionals.